St Mary's Church, Addington: History

 There is evidence for a church on this site since at least 1080 AD.
 It was once the only church in Addington village when it was the centre of a larger parish then incorporating Shirley.
 It has an 11th-century chancel and windows.
 The south aisle, built in the early 13th century, is narrow as it once had a thatched roof, hence its falling roofline.
 The belltower assumed its current form in 1876.
 The church tower has a belfry with 6 bells, the earliest probably dating from 1380 as well as two 17th-century bells.
 The bells were restored in 1957.
 The chancel was richly decorated in 1898 in memory of Archbishop Edward White Benson.

 On 29 January 1951, St Mary's became a Grade I listed building.

 The parish was part of the Diocese of Canterbury until 1984 when it joined the Diocese of Southwark.

 Notable burials

 The crypt is now inaccessible, but the church is the burial place of a Lord Mayor of the City of London, the armigerous Leigh family who were Lords of the manor, and five of the six Archbishops of Canterbury who spent time at their residence nearby of Addington Palace.

+There is a memorial to the archbishops buried here in the graveyard.
 The archbishops interred at St Mary's are: